dezeroku/serverless-scheduler/README.md

 2. `items` microservice, which exposes REST API and accepts objects that match `ScheduledJob` definitions from `common`.
    The data is then kept in DynamoDB
 3. `front`end for the above API
-4. `schedulers` which monitors the DynamoDB changes and manages schedulers that periodically issue events to an SNS topic.
+4. `schedulers` which monitor the DynamoDB changes and manages schedulers that periodically issue events to an SNS topic.
-5. `html-monitor-implementation` which is an example implementation of an SNS topic listener (it only collects events that match `job_type=='html_monitor_job'`).
+5. [plugins/serverless-scheduler-html-checker](http://github.com/dezeroku/serverless-scheduler-html-checker) which is an example implementation of an SNS topic listener (it only collects events that match `job_type=='html_monitor_job'`).
    Based on this one you can write your own checkers that do whatever you want

-There is probably a bit of over-engineering here, but the idea is to make it as asynchronous as possible and not block at any point.

 ## Potential dangers